 A paperless data collection process also prevents transcription errors and reduces inaccuracies because the information is being entered just one time, in the field, by the person collecting and witnessing it firsthand.
 The data can then be quickly shared in multiple formats (such as CSV, KML, GeoJSON, or JSON) with managers, clients, and other stakeholders.

-Plus, with a mobile data collection platform (such as Fulcrum), your field workers need only carry one piece of equipment — a smartphone or mobile device — with which they can record data, take photos, tag GPS location, scan barcodes, and much more.
-This eliminates the need for juggling multiple tools (camera, GPS device, clipboard, and laptop), which makes the process not only faster, but more enjoyable for your field teams.
+With a mobile data collection platform like Fulcrum, your field workers only need one device: a smartphone.
+They can use it to record data, take photos, tag GPS locations, scan barcodes, and much more.
+This eliminates the need for multiple tools, making the process faster and more enjoyable for your teams.